-The thesis provides the opportunity to do independent epidemiologic research (with a clinical focus for the clinical research track) that demonstrates ability to identify a problem, develop a research design, and analyze, interpret and discuss data with the purpose of developing or testing theory.
+The thesis provides the opportunity to do independent epidemiologic research that demonstrates ability to identify a problem, develop a research design, and analyze, interpret and discuss data with the purpose of developing or testing theory.
 The MS thesis should be approximately equivalent to one publishable manuscript.
 Students are urged to examine copies of theses on file in the Department's graduate office or online at UB libraries.